Old Plank Road: History

 A second, more sophisticated Plank Road was commissioned in 1916.
 The new roadway consisted of prefabricated wooden sections laid to a width of 8 feet/2.4 m with double-width turnouts every 1000 feet/305 m.
 The sections were shipped to the work site via horse-drawn wagon from their assembly point in nearby Ogilby, and then lowered into place using a crane.

 For the next ten years, work crews struggled against the elements to keep the Plank Road open.
 The cost and difficulty of the maintenance coupled with improved road technology — not to mention the incredibly rough ride the planks created and the fact that the road was only wide enough for a single vehicle — meant that the days of the Plank Road were numbered.

 A new, 20-foot/6-meter-wide road with an asphaltic concrete surface constructed on top of a built-up sand embankment replaced the Old Plank Road upon its opening on August 12, 1926.
 The same roadway later became displaced by U.S. Route 80, itself since displaced by Interstate 8.

 Today, only fragments of the Plank Road remain.
-They are protected under the jurisdiction of the Bureau of Land Management.
+They are protected under the jurisdiction of the Bureau of Land Management as an Area of Critical Environmental Concern.
 The fragments are both a California Historical Landmark and eligible for inclusion in the National Register of Historic Places.
 Remnants of the Plank Road may be seen at the west end of Grays Well Road, a frontage road south of I-8.
 A monument to the Plank Road and interpretive display lie approximately three miles/5.4 km west of the Sand Hills interchange.
 The monument's largest feature is a 1500-foot/457-meter-long replica of the road created in the early 1970s out of existing fragments.